10up/headstartwp/site/documentation/02 - Data Fetching/custom-hooks.md

 ## Creating your own AppSettings hook

-If you're using TypeScript and you are extending the framework's app endpoint and including new fields you can create your own custom hook and specify the the additional TypeScript types.
+If you're using TypeScript and you are extending the framework's app endpoint and including new fields you can create your own custom hook and specify the additional TypeScript types.

 ```js title=src/hooks/useMyAppSettings.ts
 import { FetchResponse, AppEntity, AppSettingsStrategy } from '@10up/headless-core';